 Recreation options galore are ahead of you at Lake of the Ozarks State Park.
 If you like to play on or in the water, the park offers more than 80 miles of lake frontage, boat ramps, boat rentals (fishing, skiing and pontoon) at two marinas and an equal number of swimming beaches.
-With more than 17,000 acres, those that prefer to stay ashore will easily find solitude in the wooded areas of the park.
+With more than 17,000 acres, those who prefer to stay ashore will easily find solitude in the wooded areas of the park.
 Twelve trails, allowing hiking, mountain biking and equestrian use, give you the chance to explore oak-hickory forests, sunny glades, small springs and streams, and open, grassy meadows and provide some of the best scenic views of the lake.
-If you don’t own a horse but want to explore some of these natural features on horseback, the park’s Ozark Homestead Stables provides guided horseback rides ranging from one hour to all-day excursions.

 After a day of outdoor fun, sleep under the stars in the park’s campground, or experience a rustic camping experience without pitching at tent by staying in one of the Outpost cabins.
-New to the state park system, a yurt is also available at this park.
+New to the state park system, two yurts are also available at this park.
 The stables, campground, one beach, one marina and trails are all offered in the main area of the park, located a short drive down Highway 42 to Highway 134.
 The Grand Glaize Beach area and marina are located just off Highway 54, west of the Grand Glaize Bridge.
 Ozark Caverns is located off Highway A in Camden County.
 Park admission is free.
-Camping: $13 - $21 per night.
-Outpost cabins: $40 plus tax per night.
-Yurt: $45 plus tax per night.
-Ozark Caverns tours: $8 for adults; $7 ages 13-18; $6 ages 6-12.
+There are fees for camping, lodging and cave tours.

 High on a bluff overlooking Ha Ha Tonka Spring and Lake of the Ozarks sits the ruin of a stone mansion built in the early 1900s, adding an air of mystery to the richly wooded area.
 Overlooks in the castle area provide great views of the lake and the spring.
 This day-use park also offers numerous picnic areas, two picnic shelters, a playground, two courtesy docks and an accessible fishing dock.
 Cost: Free.